barry-waldbaum-rl/reat-vm-setup/README.md

 You're finished creating the base VM.

-15. Create a snapshot from the base VM called 'reat-snap'.
+16. Create a snapshot from the VM called 'reat-snap'.

-16. Create an image from the snapshot called 'reat-image'.
+17. Create an image from the snapshot called 'reat-image'.

-17. Create a test instance from the image.
-The startup script runs the VNC container and passes in the VM instance's private IP so students can SSH from the VNC container to the base image.
+18. Create a test instance from the image.
+The startup script below runs the VNC container and passes in the instance IP.

-Startup script:
 ```bash
 docker run -e EX_IP=`/sbin/ifconfig | grep -A 1 ens4 | grep inet | awk -F ' ' '{ print $2 }'` -p 80:6901 -e VNC_PW=trainee! --net redislabs --ip 172.18.0.2  --name vnc -d re-vnc;
 ```